MartinThoma/MartinThoma.github.io/_posts/2011-10-08-kitchen-renovation-part-1.md

 title: Kitchen renovation - Part 1
 author: Martin Thoma
 date: 2011-10-08 12:01:40.000000000 +02:00
-categories:
-- My bits and bytes
+category: My bits and bytes
-tags:
-- home improvement
-- do-it-yourself
+tags: home improvement, do-it-yourself
 featured_image: 2011/10/do-it-yourself-thumb.jpg
 ---
 Most of you might know that I am currently a student.
 Living near the University is quite important for me as I hate traveling long.
 In the central part of <a href="http://en.wikipedia.org/wiki/Karlsruhe">Karlsruhe</a>, the city I study in, most houses are very old.
 The house I live in was built around 1900 and modernized from time to time.
 A heater and electricity were added, for example.